 Spanning about a million acres in northern Montana, Glacier National Park is home to 15 active glaciers, hence its name.
 Going-to-the-Sun-Road is an engineering marvel and it’s only open during the warmer months.
 At nearly 50 miles long, it bisects the park and reaches its highest point at Logan Pass.
 The drive is an adventure in of itself, providing arguably some of the most beautiful views in the United States, if not the world.
 The park is home to mountain goats, bighorn sheep, elk, wolves, and grizzly bears.
 Hiking trails are plentiful and weave through alpine meadows.
 It truly is “The Crown of the Continent.”

 Located just 75 miles west of our nation’s capital, this spectacular region is a popular destination for fall foliage seekers.
 However, we say you don’t have to wait until autumn to explore this gem of the Blue Ridge Mountains.
 The park has over 500 miles of trails, including a 101-mile stretch of the Appalachian Trail.
-In addition to hiking, this is a mecca for whitewater rafting, camping, fishing, and climbing.
-Even if you’re not into outdoor recreation, Skyline Drive provides a scenic roadway experience that will take you the entire length of the 105-mile-long park.
+In addition to

 North Carolina and Tennessee

 Nature abounds in this lush landscape that straddles two states.
 More commonly referred to as just the Smokies, the region gets its name from the prevalent fog that blankets the ridges almost every morning.
 Located in one of the oldest mountain ranges in North America, this area of the Appalachian Mountains is renowned for its diversity of plant and animal life.
-Hiking trails are numerous with many leading to scenic waterfalls and overlooks.
-Even the iconic Appalachian Trail traverses the spine of the park.

 Located just 10 miles south of Yellowstone National Park, this lesser-visited neighbor can provide an escape from the crowds.
 At 40 miles long, the Teton Range is a “grand” display of jagged peaks that owe their distinctive appearance to eons of weathering and the previous ice ages that shaped the iconic landscape.
 The park is named after the tallest peak in the range, Grand Teton, which rises 13,775 feet above sea level.
 Initially, the park only protected the namesake range before expanding in the mid-20th century to include the surrounding valley.
 For the adventurous, the wild and scenic Snake River winds its way through the park.